slamora/brackets-wiki/How-to-Use-Brackets.md

 ### <a id="livedev"></a>Live Preview
 Brackets works directly with your browser to push code edits instantly, so your browser preview is always up to date while you're coding — no page reloads needed.
+In order to keep your current web browsing unaffected, Brackets Live Preview opens an *additional copy of Chrome* using a separate Chrome profile.

 There are two different ways to use Live Preview: